Skip to main content

 Email Marketing KPIs – The Best Ways To Measure Email Marketing Success

 Customer communication is paramount to a successful marketing campaign, with email marketing remaining a cornerstone of engagement.
-However, launching an email campaign is only the first step – to know its success, you need to measure its impact and adjust your strategy accordingly.
+However, launching an email campaign is only the first step.
+To know its success, you need to measure its impact and adjust your strategy accordingly.

 What is email marketing?